polarlabs/kodiak-kb/CONTRIBUTE.md

 The full procedure is documented at GitHub (refer to the links below).
 To lower the entry barrier and foster best practices, we share a short step-by-step guide with you.

+We recommend to follow these practices when creating a GPG key:

+* Use a GPG key for signing commits (it's more secure, then SSH keys, as it can expire and be revoked):
+  * Use your GitHub account as *real name* of your GPG key.
+  * Use the verified email address of your GitHub accounts as *email address* of your GPG key.
+* Set a key expiration date.
+* Protect your key with a strong passphrase and store it securely.

 ## GPG Key

 ```